 Oxycodone is an opioid pain medication, sometimes called a narcotic.
 Ibuprofen is a nonsteroidal anti-inflammatory drug (NSAID).
 This combination medicine is used short-term to relieve severe pain.
 This medication is not for treating arthritis pain.

 Ibuprofen and oxycodone may also be used for purposes not listed in this medication guide.

 What are the possible side effects of ibuprofen and oxycodone (Combunox)?

-Stop using ibuprofen and oxycodone and call your doctor at once if you have a serious side effect such as:
+Stop using this medicine and call your doctor at once if you have:

-Less serious side effects include:
+Common side effects may include:

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about ibuprofen and oxycodone (Combunox)?

 MISUSE OF OPIOID MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
 Keep the medication in a place where others cannot get to it.